 <configuration> <property> <name>hbase.cluster.distributed</name> <value>true</value> </property> </configuration>

-Such a setup, using the local filesystem and writing to the operating systems's temporary directory is an ephemeral setup; the Hadoop local filesystem -- which is what HBase uses when it is writing the local filesytem does not support sync so unless the system is shutdown properly, the data will be lost.
+Such a setup, using the local filesystem and writing to the operating systems's temporary directory is an ephemeral setup; the Hadoop local filesystem -- which is what HBase uses when it is writing the local filesytem -- would lose data unless the system was shutdown properly in versions of HBase before 0.98.4 and 1.0.0 (see HBASE-11218 Data loss in HBase standalone mode).
 Writing to the operating system's temporary directory can also make for data loss when the machine is restarted as this directory is usually cleared on reboot.
 For a more permanent setup, see the next example where we make use of an instance of HDFS; HBase data will be written to the Hadoop distributed filesystem rather than to the local filesystem's tmp directory.

 conf/hbase-site.xml example, the